ThePandaOliver/stonecutter/docs/wiki/faq.md

 > - No versioned file overrides.
 There are techniques to have versioned resource files, such as access wideners.
     > *(Such files are confusing to people unfamiliar with the codebase, so there are no plans to implement them, unless a good solution is found)*

-## Why do some Stonecutter functions return 🍌?
-How did this question make it into the FAQ?!
-Literally no one asked!
-> Types `Iterable<A>` and `Iterable<B>` are seen as different by the compiler,
-> but have the same signature of `Iterable` on the JVM.
-> When such a conflict occurs, the solution is to either name the method differently or change the signature.
-> Making the return type a `String` achieves the latter, which fixes the issue.

 ## Contact
 If you have questions, contact me on [Discord](https://discord.gg/TBgNUCfryS) or email me at `git.kikugie@protonmail.com` (KikuGie she/her)